igreil/simplinvoice/README.md

 The class strives to be a simple class to meet my simple needs: to create simple invoices, optionally showing taxes, and caluclating everything automatically.
-Importantly, it can handle regular and reduced tax rates in the same invoice, which many (most) other[classes I found on CTAN](https://ctan.org/topic/invoice) can not.
+Importantly, it can handle regular and reduced tax rates in the same invoice, which many (most) other [classes I found on CTAN](https://ctan.org/topic/invoice) can not.

 It started out as a fork of [_rechnung.sty_](https://www.forwiss.uni-passau.de/~berberic/TeX/Rechnung/index.html)